 \subsection{Informed Down-sampling}

-Informed down-sampling addresses random down-sampling's drawback of potentially omitting informative training cases by minimizing the number of synonymous training cases included in the down-sample \cite{boldi_informed_2023}.
+Informed down-sampling addresses random down-sampling's drawback of potentially omitting informative training cases by minimizing the number of synonymous training cases included in the down-sample \citep{boldi_informed_2023}.
 To estimate differences among training cases, informed down-sampling fully evaluates a random subset of the population on the complete set of training cases.
 If an individual has 0 error on a training case, we refer to this individual as ``solving" that training case.
 To select an individual, we evaluate them on a subset of the training cases.
-Two training cases solved by different subsets of the population sample are not synonymous and should be more likely to be included in the down-sample.
-Conversely, two training cases that are solved by very different sub-populations.
+Two training cases solved by the exact same subset of the population are less informative than having two training cases that are solved by very different sub-populations.
 This is because if both cases are solved by the same set of the population, they exert very similar selective pressure to if there was only one of those cases.
 Following prior work, we call these cases ``synonymous" due to the fact that they measure same behavior in the context of the current population.
 With informed down-sampling, down-samples are constructed to include cases as far from being synonymous with each other as possible.